 What we think: We're all about drinking the best coffees in the world, so we co-sign the general concept.
 We started with a coffee-of-the-month set-up too, but the challenge was getting enough variety for frequent drinkers who wanted multiple coffees per month.
 (The world is a big place, after all).
 Now we have a rotating selection of coffees available any time from in-season regions.

 Blue Bottle made a name for itself early on in the specialty coffee scene, and is now majority held by Nestle.
 They have a network of cafes and retail presence in grocery stores, and also sell blends and single origin coffees via subscription ranging from weekly to monthly.

 What we think: We really admire the design of Blue Bottle, from their cafes to their website everything is polished and looks great.
-Being a mass-market company with retail spaces means they operate on a large scale, which is where blends become a useful tool.
-All our subscriptions are premium, single-origin beans that we roast in-house to maximize their unique flavors - the opposite of a blend.
-Our entire focus is on being the best subscription possible for fresh coffee that always ships same-day.
+Being a mass-market company means they operate large scale, which is where blends become a useful tool.
+All our subscriptions are single-origin beans that we roast in-house to maximize their uniqueness - sort of the opposite of a blend.
+We figure if you're getting regular shipments, may as well take advantage of the variety specialty coffee has to offer.

 Driftaway Coffee is a single-roaster subscription out of New York City that sources and roasts single-origin coffees.
 They have 4 different taste 'profiles' and source a different coffee for each profile every month.
 They're travel-themed similar to Atlas, with airport-code style tags for their coffees.